-V OUTLOOK & CONCLUSIONS
+V OUTLOOK AND CONCLUSIONS

 The Austrian merger control regime already had a broad scope of application before the new 'size of the transaction' threshold introduced by the KaWeRäG 2017 entered into force on 1 November 2017.
-The introduction of this additional (transaction-value-based) threshold for merger notifications is likely to further increase the number of merger control filings in Austria.
+With the number of merger control filings in Austria increasing year after year, 73 the introduction of the additional (transaction-value-based) threshold for merger notifications is likely to continue this trend.
+74